-Interest Income and Original Issue Discount
+Interest Income and Original Issue Discount on the Notes

-Subject to the discussion of backup withholding and FATCA withholding below, and assuming that the notes will be treated as indebtedness for U.S. federal income tax purposes, payments to you of interest on the notes generally will be exempt from withholding of U.S. federal income tax under the "portfolio interest" exemption if the interest is not effectively connected with your conduct of a U.S. trade or business, you properly certify as to your non-U.S. status as described below, and:
+Subject to the discussion of backup withholding and FATCA withholding, below, payments to you of interest (and OID, if applicable) on the notes generally will not be subject to U.S. federal income tax and will be exempt from withholding of U.S. federal income tax under the "portfolio interest" exemption if you properly certify as to your foreign status, as described below, and:

-- you do not, actually or constructively, own (including through an interest in Enterprise Parent) ten percent or more of our capital and profits interests; - you are not a "controlled foreign corporation" for U.S. federal income tax purposes that is related to us, actually or constructively; and - you are not a bank whose receipt of interest on the notes is in connection with an extension of credit made pursuant to a loan agreement entered into in the ordinary course of business.
+- you do not own actually or constructively (including through an interest in Enterprise Parent), 10% or more of our capital or profits interests; - you are not a "controlled foreign corporation" that is related to us (actually or constructively); - you are not a bank whose receipt of interest on the notes is in connection with an extension of credit made pursuant to a loan agreement entered into in the ordinary course of your trade or business; and - interest (and OID, if applicable) on the notes is not effectively connected with your conduct of a U.S. trade or business.

-The portfolio interest exemption and several of the special rules for non-U.S. holders described below generally apply only if you appropriately certify as to your non-U.S. status.
-You can generally meet this certification requirement by providing a properly executed IRS Form W-8BEN, IRS Form W-8BEN-E or other appropriate form to the applicable withholding agent.
+The portfolio interest exemption generally applies only if you also appropriately certify as to your foreign status.
+You can generally meet the certification requirement by providing a properly executed IRS Form W-8BEN or IRS Form W-8BEN-E (or other applicable or successor form) to the applicable withholding agent.
 If you hold the notes through a financial institution or other agent acting on your behalf, you may be required to provide appropriate certifications to the agent.
 Your agent will then generally be required to provide appropriate certifications to the applicable withholding agent, either directly or through other intermediaries.
-Special rules apply to non-U.S. partnerships, estates and trusts, and in certain circumstances certifications as to the non-U.S. status of partners, trust owners or beneficiaries may have to be provided to the applicable withholding agent.
+Special rules apply to foreign partnerships, estates and trusts, and in certain circumstances certifications as to the foreign status of partners, trust owners or beneficiaries may have to be provided to the applicable withholding agent.
 In addition, special rules apply to qualified intermediaries that enter into withholding agreements with the IRS.

-If you cannot satisfy the requirements described above, payments of interest made to you will be subject to U.S. federal withholding tax at a 30% rate, unless you provide the applicable withholding agent with a properly executed IRS Form W-8BEN or IRS Form W-8BEN-E (or successor form) claiming an exemption from (or a reduction of) withholding under the benefit of an income tax treaty, or the payments of interest are effectively connected with your conduct of a trade or business in the United States and you meet the certification requirements described below.
-Please read "-Effectively Connected Income or Gain."
+If you cannot satisfy the requirements described above, payments of interest (and OID, if applicable) made to you will be subject to U.S. federal withholding tax at a 30% rate, unless (i) you provide the applicable withholding agent with a properly executed IRS Form W-8BEN or IRS Form W-8BEN-E (or other applicable or successor form) claiming an exemption from (or a reduction of) withholding under the benefits of an income tax treaty, or (ii) the payments of such interest (and OID, if applicable) are effectively connected with your conduct of a trade or business in the United States (and, if required by an applicable income tax treaty, are attributable to a permanent establishment or fixed base maintained by you in the United States) and you meet the certification requirements described below.
+(See "-Income or Gain Effectively Connected with a U.S. Trade or Business.")